 "They stay on top of the case"Chambers UK - A client's guide to UK solicitors

-More recently, discrimination law has been extended to include age discrimination, discrimination against disabled people both in terms of employment and as customers.
+From its beginnings in the coverage of complaints related to racial discrimination and sex discrimination, discrimination law has been extended and today covers: age discrimination, discrimination against disabled people both in terms of employment and as customers.
 Discrimination on the grounds of an employee’s religious or philosophical beliefs is also illegal, as is discrimination against those undergoing gender reassignment.

 Any employment stage

-Discrimination can occur at every stage of your employment, for example, during your recruitment process, selection for training or promotion, applying disciplinary procedures, dismissal and redundancy.
+Discrimination can occur at any stage of your employment, for example, during your recruitment process, selection for training or promotion, applying disciplinary procedures, dismissal and redundancy.